vidaud/seta/seta-doc/docs/user-guide/web-app.md

 ### Search by term

-If we search by a term, when we start typing in the search bar, a dropdown box appears automatically, in this dropdown box we see two sections:
+1. Start typing in the search bar.
+2. A dropdown box appears automatically, with two sections:

-- a section with a list of *autocomplete* words (left side),
+    1. one section with a list of *autocomplete* words (left side),
-- a section with a map of the *related terms* to search (right side).
-Also, in this section, there is the possibility to choose for *Related Terms Clusters* or *Related Terms*.
+    2. one section with a map of the *related terms* to search (right side).
+In this section, it is possible to choose for *Related Terms Clusters* or *Related Terms*.
+3. After selecting the term to search, click in button *search*

 <figure markdown>